 A couple with grown children from a previous marriage could also benefit from a prenuptial agreement.
 This type of contract could protect the inheritance of these adult children following a divorce.

 Issues regarding alimony or property division could be a sticking point during a divorce.
 This is especially true for couples with significantly different incomes.
 A prenuptial agreement could avoid these potential conflicts and set expectations about the future.
-A seasoned attorney could help a couple determine whether a premarital agreement would be useful for them.
+A seasoned prenup attorney in Miramar could help a couple determine whether a premarital agreement would be useful for them.

 Two issues that a prenuptial agreement cannot settle are timesharing and child support.
 When settling disputes regarding parenting time and child support, any decision must be made with the child’s best interest in mind at the time of the divorce.
 Only a judge can make that determination.
 An experienced lawyer could inform couples of the types of provisions that can and cannot be in a prenuptial agreement.